hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](25.png)

 And then, connect the microcontroller pins.
-In my layout A0-A5, D0,D1,D5-D13 can be routed on the top layer as shown above.
+In my layout A0-A5, D0, D1, D5-D13 can be routed on the top layer as shown above.

 > I have to emphasize, this is just what I came up with.
 This is not the right layout, this is not the best layout.
 It's one out of the infinite possible arrangements of these traces.

-### Two layer routing
+### Two-layer routing

-Now because our microcontroller is on the Front layer, but there is no way to directly connect D4 of the microcontroller to the header pin D4, we will have to jump to another layer.
-First, press 'X' to start running a trace away from D4, towards the inside of the microcontroller
+Now because there is no way to connect D4 of the microcontroller to the header pin, we will have to jump layers.
+First, press 'X' to start running a trace away from D4, towards the inside of the microcontroller.

 ![](26.png)

-Move to some empty space then press 'V' to create a via.
+Move to some empty space then press 'v' to create a via.

 ![](27.png)